Stonehenge entry tickets I A detailed guide-book for you

 Visitor tips

-• Download the audio guide at home to save mobile data and avoid queues at the Visitor Centre.
+• Download the guide: Download the audio guide at home before arriving to save mobile data and start listening immediately without waiting at the Visitor Centre.

-• Photography is best before 11 am or after 4 pm when sunlight hits the stones from an angle.
+• Best light: For clearer photos, visit before 11 am or after 4 pm when sunlight falls across the stones at a more dramatic angle.

-• If using the shuttle, sit on the right-hand side for first glimpses of the stones as you approach.
+• Know the good shuttle seats: If taking the shuttle bus, sit on the right side for the first distant views of the stone circle during approach.

-• For the best selfie spot, stand slightly left of the main viewing area where fewer people gather.
+• Selfie spot: For cleaner photos, stand slightly left of the main viewing path where fewer people usually gather and the stones remain clearly visible behind.